Home > Blog Posts > Technology Has Taken Over The World: Is It A Bad Thing?

 In 2019, your social life is in your pocket, accessible with the touch of the button.
 Not only are we communicating more online, but we also orchestrate real-life meetups via online communication.

-Of course, phones mean more than snapping the cute dog you spotted on your morning run, they also give way to instant connection to the internet – an open book of infinite streams of information.
-However, despite the abundance of information and connections at your fingertips, creatures like trolls and ex’s live there too.
-Now your ex may be easy to avoid, but we all know trolls infest the comments section of the all latest headlines.
-And a picture of your ex will pop up every now and again.
+Of course, phones mean more than snapping the cute dog you spotted on your morning run, they also give way to instantly connect to the internet – an open book of infinite streams of information.
+However, despite the abundance of information and connections at your fingertips, there’s plenty of negativity and false expectations, especially on social media.

 But like any new terrain, we can face new problems armed with information and preparation.
 So, to tackle the seemingly frightening landscape of the internet, know how to identify trolls and then simply ignore them, and maybe just unfollow your ex.